mattpopovich/jekyll-theme-chirpy_old/_posts/2020-12-01-preview-wowgo-2s-range-test.md

 allowfullscreen></iframe>
 </div>

-**Good morning YouTubers and YouTubettes! ...is that a thing?**

-Matt Popovich here.

 ## What I'm working on

 So, I'm working on a post/video for the [WowGo 2S](https://wowgoboard.com/pages/wowgo-2s) electric longboard.
 I'm doing a range test in two of the three different modes and I'm also going to be doing a "highway" and a "city" range test.
 I have that *pretty much* wrapped up...
 I'm in the midst of doing the final highspeed city test right now, but, we're not done...yet.